GayatriKhairnar/Blog-Generation-using-LLama/README.md

 # Blog-Generation-using-LLama

-This project utilizes the LLama 2 model from Hugging Face to generate blog posts based on user input.
+This project utilizes the LLama 2 model from Hugging Face to generate project ideas based on user input.
 LLama 2 is a language model known for its capabilities in natural language generation tasks.

 Usage
 To use this application, follow these steps: